 Our forthcoming London sale of 19th Century European Paintings is led by Peder Severin Krøyer's 1896 work Oleanders in Bloom, Capri.
 Radiating light and colour, the work is the Danish artist’s love letter to the Amalfi coast, where he had earlier stayed while on honeymoon.
 Other highlights include two nudes by Anders Zorn, a tranquil landscape by Helene Schjerfbeck, and works by Joaquín Sorolla, Jean-Baptiste-Camille Corot, and Federico del Campo.
 Click ahead to view the slideshow.
 19th Century European Paintings 24 May | London

-Discover the splendor of Roman Empress Theodora in this exceptional painting by Giuseppe de Sanctis.
+In this Anatomy of an Artwork, discover the splendor of Roman Empress Theodora in this exceptional painting by Giuseppe de Sanctis.
 The extremely detailed work is filled with intricate byzantine artifacts and historic Christian iconography, but ultimately centers on the majesty of Theodora as a female icon.
-Teodora, displayed for the first time in over 130 years, will be offered in our European Art Auction on 22 May.
+"Teodora", displayed for the first time in over 130 years, will be offered in our European Art Auction on 22 May.